acuvity/mcp-servers-registry/mcp-server-circleci/charts/mcp-server-circleci/README.md

     - Check build progress
     - Get pipeline information

-    Input options (EXACTLY ONE of these two options must be used.
-Before performing the tool call, ensure that the user has provided the correct inputs.):
+    Input options (EXACTLY ONE of these THREE options must be used):

+    Option 1 - Project Slug and branch (BOTH required):
+    - projectSlug: The project slug obtained from listFollowedProjects tool (e.g., "gh/organization/project")
+    - branch: The name of the branch (required when using projectSlug)

-    Option 1 - Direct URL (provide ONE of these):
+    Option 2 - Direct URL (provide ONE of these):
     - projectURL: The URL of the CircleCI project in any of these formats:
       * Project URL: https://app.circleci.com/pipelines/gh/organization/project
       * Pipeline URL: https://app.circleci.com/pipelines/gh/organization/project/123